egormoroz/saturn/progress/progress.md

 ### 10.2 LMR Fix
-Accidentaly removed main LMR reduction, and all this time only adjacements were applied.
+Accidentaly removed main LMR reduction, and all this time only adjustments were applied.
 Returning it resulted in elo gain.
 1000 games @ 20+0.5 -- 73.3 +/- 16.2, LOS: 100.0 %